FoxvanMR/TheCallingOfTheDarkKingMod/README.md

   	 	- Large Area: If the knight enters this area, the Antter will try to approach him.
   	  	- Central Area: The Antter will remain stationary.
   	  	- Every so often, it fires 8 projectiles directly at the Knight: 5 from behind it and 3 from in front.
-  	  	- If the knight moves away for a long time, it will return to its random movement cycle.
+  	  	- If the knight moves away for a long time or hides, it will return to its random movement cycle.

 ## Comandos de desarrollador / Developer comands